 Here I give the Eja 38 side by side with two other great packs from top brands, all are models for women.
 See the difference in some essential features and you realize the reasons for such a weight of the Eja pack.
-The prices are respectively $180, 160, and 133.
 To read more please follow the links in the table:

 COMPARE PACKAGE FEATURES

 Payable Every Month